-Whether you make or buy a utensil roll (Etsy has lots), you can easily stash it in your bag, wielding your real spoons everywhere you go, deflecting disposable cutlery left and right like Wonder Woman brandishing her bracelets, but for plastic junk instead of bullets.
+Whether you make or buy a utensil roll (Etsy offers lots), you can easily stash it in your bag, wielding your real spoons everywhere you go, deflecting disposable cutlery left and right like Wonder Woman brandishing her bracelets, but for plastic junk instead of bullets.

 If you don’t sew and want to learn, start with something simple like this utensil roll.
 It also makes a very nice gift for the zero-waster or zero-waste newbie in your life.